geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

 Set the device in fastboot mode if necessary (see above).

-Because user data is typically incompatible between builds of Android, it's typically better to delete it when flashing a new system.

-    $ fastboot erase cache
-    $ fastboot erase userdata

 An entire Android system can be flashed in a single command: this writes the boot, recovery and system partitions together after verifying that the system being flashed is compatible with the installed bootloader and radio, and reboots the system.

-    $ fastboot flashall

-On all devices except passion, the commands above can be replaced with a single command
+This also erases all the user data, similarly to `fastboot oem unlock` mentioned earlier.

     $ fastboot -w flashall